mikependon/RepoDB.NET/pages/tutorials/get-started-sqlite.md

 }
 ```

-> The class `model` and database `table` specified above will be used by the samples further on this tutorial.
+> The class `model` and the database `table` specified above will be used by the samples further on this tutorial.

 #### Creating a Record

-To create a record, you must use the [Insert](/operation/insert) method.
+To create a record, use the [Insert](/operation/insert) method.

 ```csharp
 var person = new Person